-FCS_COP.1/TDES Cryptographic operation - TDES Hierarchical to: No other components.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction FCS_COP.1.1/TDES The TSF shall perform hardware TDES encryption and decryption in accordance with a specified cryptographic algorithm: Triple Data Encryption Standard (TDES) with cryptographic key sizes: 112-bit and 168-bit that meet the following NIST SP 800-67 [8], NIST SP 800-38A [9] Note on TDES TDES Cryptographic operation based on a hardware dedicated part of the TOE and is applicable to all versions of the TOE.
+FCS COP.1/TDES Cryptographic operation - TDES

+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or

+FDP ITC.2 Import of user data with security attributes, or

+FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction accordance with a specified cryptographic algorithm: Triple Data Encryption Standard (TDES) with cryptographic key sizes: 112-bit and 168-bit that meet the following NIST SP 800-67 [8], NIST SP 800- dedicated part of the TOE and is applicable to all versions of the TOE.
 This is not based on the PP-0084.
-500,000 (450